yzgysjr/try_fabric/README.md

 # Login System Example

-This is a login system example, basically modified from the original auction example.
+This is an example of [Fabric](https://github.com/apl-cornell/fabric), basically modified from the original auction example.
 It is intended to model a simple login system.
 A trusted third party will do something like zero knowledge proof to illustrate whether the user's password is equal to the root's password.

-The example utilizes feature of the persistent store in Fabric, where if the user / root get shutdown by accident, it will be easy to recover without losing information.
+The example utilizes feature of the persistent store in Fabric, where if the user / root is shutdown by accident, it will be easy to recover without losing persistent data.

 This directory contains the following sub-directories: